Photography by Richard Fusillo

 Neal Breton, a New Hampshire native, has been a professional artist for twenty years.
 He studied painting at Pasadena City College under Douglas Bond, a successful and published artist known for his realistic representations.

-His work is on display and can be purchased at Viva Paso in Paso Robles, CA, Fiona Bleu Gallery in Morro Bay, CA, and Corner Gallery in Norfolk, VA.
+His work is on display and can be purchased at Viva Paso in Paso Robles, CA, Fiona Bleu Gallery in Morro Bay, CA, and Goedicke's in Casper, WY.

 NEAL'S ARTIST STATEMENT: